-During 2011 our sales and marketing efforts were focused to capitalize on our expertise in these areas - electronic forms software, conversion, modernization, accessibility, web-enablement, services and tools to address the legacy modernization/conversion market, including third party tools, legacy and post-conversion database support, development and support of database-backed web portals, other web-based solutions, and management consulting services.
+During 2013 our sales and marketing efforts were focused to capitalize on our expertise in these areas - electronic forms conversion, modernization, accessibility, webenablement, data capture, services, and software, and tools and services to address the legacy modernization/conversion market, including third party tools, legacy and post-conversion database support, development and support of database-backed web portals, and other web-based solutions, and management consulting services.

-In 2011 we had net income of \$153,401.
-Our stockholders' equity was \$2,040,189 at December 31, 2011.
-Our gross margins improved by \$56,465 on increased revenue of \$960,833.
+In 2013 we had a net loss of \$60,239.
+Our stockholders' equity was \$2,105,991 at December 31, 2013.
+Our gross profit decreased by \$151,528 while revenue increased \$420,831.
 The revenue increase is due to increases in sales of third-party software products and related maintenance contracts.
-Gross margins as a percentage of sales were consistent with 2010 for both professional services and software sales.
-Our expenses related to selling, general and administrative infrastructure increased 1.5% in 2011, but fell as a percentage of sales.
-Commission expense increased 3.0% due to the increases in software sales.
+Revenue from fees for professional services, which generally carries considerably higher gross profit percentages than software and maintenance sales, decreased \$931,736.
+Gross profits as a percentage of sales were consistent with 2012 for professional services and decreased from 14.0% to 12.6% for software sales.
+Despite our investment in additional sales resources in 2013, our expenses related to selling, general and administrative infrastructure decreased 1.8%, due mostly to decreases in overhead labor costs in 2013.